getredash/website/src/pages/kb/user-guide/users/authentication-options.md

 2. Set the **Authorized Redirect URL(s)** to `http(s)://${REDASH_BASEURL}/oauth/google_callback`.
 3. During setup you will obtain a client id and a client secret.
 Use these to set the `REDASH_GOOGLE_CLIENT_ID` and `REDASH_GOOGLE_CLIENT_SECRET` environment variables.
 4. Restart your Redash instance.

+{% callout info %}

+Step 5 below is optional.
+As of step 4, only visitors with an existing Redash account can sign-in using the Google Login flow.
+As with Password Login, visitors without an account cannot log-in unless they receive an invitation from an admin.

+By following step 5, you may configure Redash to allow any user from a specified domain to log-in.
+An account will automatically be created for them if one does not already exist.

+{% endcallout %}

 5. Visit **Settings > General**.
 Complete the _Allowed Google Apps Domains_ box with the domains that should be able to log-in to your Redash instance.

 # SAML 2.0